Hidden orders and phase transitions for the fully packed quantum loop model on the triangular lattice

-Theoretically, the speculation of the LN--QSL transition being in the O($3$) universality class is based on the \textit{assumption} that the cubic anisotropy is irrelevant at the $3$D O($3$) Wilson-Fisher fixed point~\cite{aharony1973critical,PhysRevB.84.125136,Adzhemyan:2019gvv,Aharony:2022ajv,Pelissetto:2000ek}.
-However, this assumption has been disproven by recent conformal bootstrap analyses~\cite{Chester2021} demonstrating that the $3$D O($3$) fixed point is unstable and will flow towards the nearby ``corner cubic'' fixed point, whose symmetry breaking phase is the corner cubic phase.
-Moreover, a previous study~\cite{Wang2017} on the honeycomb-lattice transverse-field Ising model (which is related to the current QLM by approximating the vison excitation with Ising spins) shows a first-order transition instead of a continuous one, with clear face-centered cubic anisotropy at the transition point.
-Therefore, resolving the controversy in the phase diagram of the triangular-lattice QLM requires a new and consistent understanding that unifies the aforementioned recent developments~\cite{Krishanu2015,Plat2015,Wang2017,Chester2021}, and provides as well the correct mechanism of the vison condensation transition from the $\mathbb Z_2$ QSL to solid phases~\footnote{We note the results in Ref.~\onlinecite{Plat2015} and, in particular, the vanishing of the LN order between $V/t\in (-0.3,0.7)$, which already points towards the reconciliation}.
+Moreover, a previous study~\cite{Wang2017} on the honeycomb-lattice transverse-field Ising model (which is related to the current QLM by representing the vison excitations with Ising spins) shows a first-order transition instead of a continuous one, with clear face-centered cubic anisotropy at the transition point.
+Therefore, resolving the controversy in the phase diagram of the triangular-lattice QLM requires an additional and consistent understanding that unifies the aforementioned recent developments~\cite{Krishanu2015,Plat2015,Wang2017,Chester2021}, and provides the correct mechanism of the vison-condensation transition from the $\mathbb Z_2$ QSL to the solid phases.
+The results in Ref.~\cite{Plat2015} and, in particular, the vanishing of the LN order between $V/t\in (-0.3,0.7)$, already hints at such a reconciliation.
+This first-order phase transition can also be clearly understood in our work, as we will show below, in that it occurs between the LN and the hidden-order phases.